CryptoKass/NoobChain-Tutorial-Part-2/README.md

 # NoobChain-Tutorial-Part-2
 A Simple Java Blockchain for educational purposes.

 This is for https://medium.com/programmers-blockchain/create-simple-blockchain-java-tutorial-from-scratch-6eeed3cb03fa tutorial.

+*If you have any other questions you can message me on the (Blockchain Developers Club)[https://discord.gg/ZsyQqyk] discord server.*

 A simple Java blockchain with transactions. ( Still missing networking )